Christian Community Action to Defend & Restore our Environment & Economy

 n. /ˈkadrē,ˈkädˌrā/ 1.
 A small group of people specially trained for a particular purpose.
 2. A group of activists in a revolutionary organization.
 Synonyms: body, team, nucleus, core.

 Overview: CADRE is an innovative “young adults in service” model designed for this watershed moment in history, in which we face unprecedented challenges—and opportunities—in our ecosystems, our economy, and our churches.
-At the crossroads of nature and scripture, CADRE is designed to incubate a cohort of eco-faith change agents whose actions and examples will deeply impact the larger world for years to come.
-Centered around a community-living model, CADRE integrates science and spirituality, reflection and action, social reform and personal formation, community building and bioregional resiliency, policy activism and individual life-change.
+At the crossroads of nature and scripture and based on a community-living model, CADRE integrates science and spirituality, reflection and action, social reform and personal formation, community building and bioregional resiliency, policy activism and individual life-change.

-CADRE plunges a small group of young people aged 21-30 into a year of formation, service and community capacity building.
-Participants work three days a week in placements with Taos County organizations working toward environmental and economic justice and community capacity-building: examples include innovative public schools, regional food networks, sustainable agriculture projects, affordable adobe housing, renewable energy initiatives, racial reconciliation, church renewal, eco-faith movement building, and coalitions for watershed health.
+Service Work Placements: CADRE plunges a small group of young people aged 21-30 into a year of formation, service and community capacity building.
+Participants work three days a week in placements with Taos County organizations working toward environmental and economic justice and community capacity-building: examples include innovative public schools, regional food networks, affordable adobe housing, renewable energy initiatives, church renewal, eco-faith movement building, and coalitions for watershed health.